muhd-umer/pyramidtabnet/detection/augmentation/README.md

 # Data Augmentation
 This directory contains data augmentation scripts for PyramidTabNet.
 An input directory is first clustered to reduce variancy in data augmentation.
-This process is followed by joining of tables within the clusters to create new table images.
+This process is followed by fusion of tables within the clusters to create new table images.
 Lastly, we patch the tables generated onto the training set documents to pass onto the model for training.

 ## Scripts to Generate Augmented Data